Bienvenue à

 On the side of these little boxcars was stenciled the capacity of each, holding either forty men (hommes) or eight horses (chevaux), and these voitures became the trademark of our organization.

 If one could laugh at the train ride from the coast of France to the trenches crowded in these little boxcars only recently vacated by eight horses, one could surely adapt to the changes in his life when he returned home.
-Membership in the Forty & Eight is by invitation only for recognition of service to the American Legion and/or its programs.
+Originally an arm of The American Legion, the Forty & Eight became an independent and separately incorporated veteran's organization in 1960.
+Membership in the Forty & Eight is by invitation of honorably discharged veterans and honorably serving members of the United States Armed Forces.